oddbird/css-sandbox/src/toggles/explainer.md

   should be established and accessed in CSS, rather than relying on unique IDs or selectors-as-property-values.
 - JS should not be required in the most common use-cases
+- Defaults should help facilitate the most common use-cases, while still allowing more complex state interactions.

 ## Non-goals